-Part 2 of a Christian analysis of the New Age Movement
+Part 2 of my series on the New Age Movement

 In this blog, I will be giving a brief survey of the New Age Movement, or metaphysical religion.
 I will by no means intend to be comprehensive or exhaustive.
 I will try to lay out a few fundamental tenants of the movement just to give a concise map so one can understand the worldview a little better.
 For a more extensive look at the movement and its history as a whole, I would recommend looking at Patheos‘ library page on the New Age, or pick up A Republic of Mind and Spirit by Catherine Albanese (2008).

 In her book, Albanese summarizes the NAM in displaying its four prominent emphasis’: A concern with powers of the mind, reliance on ancient or supposedly ancient cosmologies, a concern with “energies”, and a therapeutic concept of salvation that emphasizes physical and mental healing.

 The term “New Age” was popularized in the 70’s and 80’s by Mark Satin’s New Age Journal and New Age Politics (1976), as well as Marilyn Ferguson’s The Aquarian Conspiracy (1980).
 But it was actress Shirley MacLaine’s book Out on a Limb (1983), and its subsequent television series (1987), that galvanized the movement from the fringe to its own established subculture.
 The term “New Age” refers to the expectation that all of humanity is on the verge of entering into a new age of being awakened to our true nature, our true spirituality.